07 Mar Best things to do in Krabi, Thailand in 3 Days

-Wat Tham Sua (Tiger Cave) is a sacred Buddhist shrine around 20 mins to the foothill from Wat Kaew Korawaram.
+Wat Tham Sua (Tiger Cave) is a sacred Buddhist shrine around 20 mins from the foothill of Wat Kaew Korawaram.
 The temple is named after the legend of roaming tigers around the area where there is also a footprint of them in the cave.
 To reach the top you must climb a total number of 1,237 steps.
 Take a bottle of water while starting since you will only get any water once you reach the top.

 While climbing you will start getting an aerial view of Krabi town.
-And it’s all miles and miles of green forests and limestone mountains in grading shades of colors of blue in many layers as you see from the top.
-There is an enormous golden-colored statue of Buddha on the top and as nice as it looks in the day time, it’s just so much grander at night since it is completely lit up and looks so vibrant against the dark sky.
+And it’s all miles and miles of green forests and limestone mountains in grading shades of colours of blue in many layers as you see from the top.
+There is an enormous golden statue of Buddha on the top.
+And as nice as it looks in the daytime, it’s just so much grander at night.
+The statue is completely lit up and looks so vibrant against the dark sky.

-Try to take this either in the morning or in the evening hours when the sun is the little cooler and the heat is less.
-Sunset is a great time to be on the top but try to descend before the dark or it gets a little risky to climb down the steep stairs at night.
-The timings of entry are from 8 am to 5 pm where you cannot enter after 5 pm but can climb down afterward.
+Try to take this either in the morning or in the evening hours when the sun is a little cooler and the heat is less.
+Sunset is a great time to be on the top but tries to descend before the dark or it gets a little risky to climb down the steep stairs at night.
+The timings of entry are from 8 am to 5 pm where you cannot enter after 5 pm but can climb down afterwards.
 There is no entry ticket to this.

 If you can drive around a two-wheeler then it’s best you visit these places by yourself.
 Don’t take a tour package or buy online tickets for any of these for they honestly cost nothing.

-The first stop is, of course, Railay beach which is in Krabi mainland and next to Aon Nang beach, but this could only be accessed by waterways.
-It is a comparatively mainstream and hence a little crowded but is also a must-visit.
-Apart from the white sand beach and emerald blue sea water with the colorful long-tail boats, this beach also has some temple caves.
+The first stop is, of course, Railay beach which is on the Krabi mainland and next to Aon Nang beach.
+But this could only be accessed by waterways.
+It is comparatively mainstream and hence a little crowded but is also a must-visit.
+Apart from the white sand beach and emerald blue sea water with the colourful long-tail boats, this beach also has some temple caves.